 Keep Up with Those Vet Visits

-Regular nose-to-tail examinations are a must for keeping your feline in tip top shape.
-Compared with dogs, cats are more likely to disguise pain, so you might not notice when their ill or injured.
+Regular nose-to-tail examinations are a must for keeping your feline in tip-top shape.
+Compared with dogs, cats are more likely to disguise pain, so you might not notice when they’re ill or injured.
 In addition to maintaining overall health, keeping up with vet visits will help catch potentially serious health concerns before they become life-threatening.
 From dental issues to advice managing an aging pet, maintaining regular contact with your vet is a no-brainer approach to extending your kitty’s life.

 Keep Them Inside

 Because of elements like infectious disease, pesticides, animal attacks and car accidents, outdoor cats tend to live much shorter lives.
 In fact, outdoor cats live only 2-5 years on average compared to 15-20 years for indoor cats.
 An easy way to not only extend your cat’s life but improve their quality of life is to never leave them outdoors unattended (It only takes a second for your cat to ingest something toxic or get snatched by a wild animal).
 Now, enjoying outdoor activities with your adventure cat is a different story—we’re all for that!

 Keep Them Hydrated

 Many household cats do not drink enough water, and it’s not always the owner’s fault.
 Firstly, in the wild, cats consume much of their water through feeding.
 Secondly, some cats can be weird about stagnant water sources, including traditional water bowls.
 If your cat is not adequately hydrating, you can help them get more water by switching out dry foods for options with higher water content (we suggest consulting your vet for specifics).
 Additionally, feel free to turn on the faucet every now and then so your cat can grab an extra drink.
 Just make sure to switch it off when they’re done—wasting water is no bueno.